dynamsoft-docs/capture-vision-docs/parameters/file/target-ROI-def-options/location/index.md

 ### ReferenceObjectFilter

-Defines the filter conditions of the reference objects.
+Defines the filter conditions of the `ReferenceObjects`.
 You can filter the reference objects by the `TargetROIDefName`, the type of the atomic results and even the further details of the atomic results.
 There might exist multiple objects that fit the filter conditions.
 As a result, the more appropriate the filter conditions are, the more accurate ROI locations you receive.

 View more details about how to configure the [`ReferenceObjectFilter`](ReferenceObjectFilter.md) parameters.